Research interests

 Spring, Master seminar seminar on topological K-theory (jointly with Gijs Heuts)

-Previously, courses at the University of Virginia and the University of Bonn on linear algebra, multivariable calculus, algebra, homology theories and
+Previously, courses at the University of Virginia and the University of Bonn on linear algebra, multivariable calculus, algebra, homology theories and elliptic cohomology.

 Students

-In the past I have supervised the master theses of Simone Fabbrizzi (Brauer group of moduli stacks of elliptic curves), Joost van Geffen (The oriented cobordism ring), Jorge Becerra (K-theory with Reality), Jeroen van der Meer (KU-local stable homotopy theory) and Abe ten Voorde (Cyclic algebras over local fields arising from elliptic curves).
-Moreover I have supervised bachelor theses
+In the past I have supervised the master theses of Simone Fabbrizzi (Brauer group of moduli stacks of elliptic curves), Joost van Geffen (The oriented cobordism ring), Jorge Becerra (K-theory with Reality), Jeroen van der Meer (KU-local stable homotopy theory), Abe ten Voorde (Cyclic algebras over local fields arising from elliptic curves), Pascal Sitbon (Equivariant bordism), Divya Ghanshani (Homology theories in cofibration categories), Christiaan van den Brink (Collapsing theorem for Delaunay complexes in

-on the topics of de Rham cohomology, applications of combinatorial topology to concurrent computation, homology with local coefficients, genus formulae of modular curves, framed bordism, principal bundles and elliptic curves.
-Generally I am happy to supervise bachelor theses in topology or on topics related to modular forms or elliptic curves.
+on the topics of de Rham cohomology, applications of combinatorial topology to concurrent computation, homology with local coefficients, genus formulae for modular curves, framed bordism, principal bundles, elliptic curves, path integrals, the representation theory of SO(3) and SU(2) in relation with spin, Clifford algebras, braid groups, monads and Haskell, the Aharonov--Bohm effect, and the Stone representation theorem.

 Prerequisites